adameisler/BailBloc-Challenge/README.md

  Teams should:

+•	Teams should first consult BailBloc’s open-source code and identify any pitfalls to their current model.
+The code and project description is available at [Bail Bloc](https://bailbloc.thenewinquiry.com)

-* Present a method for utilizing blockchain in the crowdsourcing of bail in the most efficient way possible.
+•	Present a method for utilizing blockchain in the crowdsourcing of bail for indigent misdemeanor offenders that deals with the complicated New York Bitlicense scheme and the conversion process.
+Imagine if you could simply pay bail with Monero, BitCoin, or Ether.

--Final team projects will be reviewed and rated by a panel of invited judges.
-This project can have a major, tangible impact.
+-Final team projects will be reviewed and rated by a panel of judges with experience in this issue.
+This project can have a major, tangible impact on the criminal justice system.
 The team submitting the top-ranked, highest rated corporate structure will be given free subscriptions to The New Inquiry and a 2018 specialty tote.

 More information on challenge criteria and additional prizes and awards will be added to this challenge page as they are finalized.